USE CASE

 According to Mckinsey, 95% of executives describe cultural fit as critical to the success of integration.
 Yet 25% cite a lack of cultural cohesion and alignment as the primary reason integration efforts fail.7

-Fingerprint for Success (F4S) can predict the likelihood of cultural synergy with 90% reliability and, in a revolutionary first, maps out a tailored integration plan to support M&A alignment.
-Read on to discover common cultural and business challenges in post-merger integrations – and how F4S helps organizations navigate them.
+Marlee can predict the likelihood of cultural synergy with 90% reliability and, in a revolutionary first, maps out a tailored integration plan to support M&A alignment.
+Read on to discover common cultural and business challenges in post-merger integrations – and how Marlee helps organizations navigate them.

 Arrow pointing right.